-Posture after gynecomastia treatment is important to consider post gyno treatment.
+Posture after gynecomastia surgery is important to consider.
 Gynecomastia patients almost always exhibit poor posture—shoulders shrugged and back bent.
 I completely understand why you assume this posture—you have been conditioned to hide something that is a major source of humiliation and embarrassment.

 Poor posture can negatively affect the surgical treatment results.
 When hunching forward, the skin of the chest is loose.
 When the shoulders are back, the skin on the chest is tight and pulled up.
 Properly positioning shoulders back and down keeps the skin taut after surgery, minimizing the possibility of skin folds or creasing.
 The compression garment and roller device will also help the skin retract.